 Are Duolingo courses developed by real people?

-We do use artificial intelligence in other ways to improve the learning experience!
-We pair that classroom expertise with machine learning technology to personalize our lessons.
-Instead of offering every learner the same course, each Duolingo learner sees exercises in a totally unique order, selected just for them!
-Our algorithm studies each learner's responses to understand what material they've learned and what is still difficult and then adapts upcoming exercises to maximize effectiveness: the algorithm shows slightly harder exercises for things the learner knows well, and it provides more foundational exercises for topics that are more challenging.
+Yes!
+Our learning designers and their teams of content creators include teaching experts, linguists, and native speakers—and many are all three in one!
+These experts work with advanced AI to create a personalized experience that can scale to millions of learners.
+Each Duolingo learner sees exercises in a totally unique order, selected just for them!
+Our algorithm studies each learner's responses to understand what material they've learned and what is still difficult and then adapts upcoming exercises to maximize effectiveness: The algorithm shows slightly harder exercises for things the learner knows well, and it provides more foundational exercises for topics that are more challenging.

 We also use machine learning to help prioritize updates to our courses.
 This is especially important for managing the 200,000 learner-submitted reports we receive each day—by using technology, we can flag the reports most likely to be translations that we need to add to a course.
 This is a great way to make the most of our humans' expertise (teaching and language!) with one of machine learning's strengths (processing huge amounts of data).